LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 **Tool:** N/A (Built-in Windows settings and Registry Editor)

 A **memory dump** captures the contents of a system’s RAM and saves it to disk—essentially creating a snapshot of everything running in memory at a given time.
-While memory dumps are often generated automatically during system crashes, they can also be configured to assist in forensic analysis, such as during a DFIR (Digital Forensics and Incident Response) exercise.
+While memory dumps are often generated automatically during system crashes, they can also be configured to assist in forensic analysis, such as during a DFIR exercise.

 Before collecting a memory dump on the Windows 10 virtual machine, ensure there is enough free disk space.
 The size of the memory dump will roughly match the amount of RAM allocated to the VM.
 For example, if your VM has 16 GB of RAM, make sure at least 16 GB of free disk space is available.